moisespr123/GridcoinSnapshotGenerator/README.md

 4. Optionally, upload the snapshot to Google Drive (see Google Drive Integration below)
 3. Once the compression is finished, it will launch the wallet again.

+# VERY IMPORTANT NOTE:
+Beware of 3rd-party snapshot backups.
+This tool is meant to be used as personal snapshot tool.
+If you are unsure if a snapshot is legitimate, please ask in the #gridcoin IRC channel in the Freenode server.

 # Timer
 You can specify the amount of hours to wait between snapshots.
 It will use the specified filename with the date and time appended to it at the end.